 Port Handling and Terminal Fees

-Terminals charge more for heavy-lift operations, extended storage, or specialized berthing.
+Terminals are pricier to conduct heavy-lift operations, prolonged storage or specialized berthing.

 | Port Service | Cost Reason |